 |

 Yes!
-Microsoft Office 365 - and SharePoint in particular - are both two of the best user-friendly KM tools and are suitable for use by organisations of all sizes.
+Microsoft Office 365 - is suitable for use by organizations of all sizes.

 With the rise in scattered workforces and remote working, real-time collaboration across time-zones and continents is more important than ever.
 With features such as workflow automation, task management tools and discussions forums, SharePoint can be used to support the day-to-day operations of a digital or hybrid workplace; it can also be used to collaborate on projects in real-time, assign tasks, send and receive updates, and more.